thomafe/GenericBananaMachine/.github/README.md

 For more detailed information please take a look at our little wiki.

-Thanks for reading and have fun gobsmacking adventure!
+Thanks for reading and have fun on your gobsmacking adventure!